Top 10 Best CBD Oil Products for Sleep Aid & Insomnia (2023 Update)

 Royal CBD is one of the few companies that practice what they preach.
 They claim to use high-grade ingredients and ordering a bottle to test I wasn’t let down.
 Everything feels quality with this company.
 The hemp oil tastes fresh and clean, and the MCT oil contains absolutely zero impurities.

 The brand even provides up-to-date third-party lab tests publicly on its website.
-This is a big step in the right direction for Royal CBD because it proves the company believes in what they sell and want to offer as much transparency to their customers as possible.
+This is a big step in the right direction for Royal CBD because it proves the company believes in what they sell and want to offer as much transparency to its customers as possible.

 Royal CBD was launched in 2018, selling only two types of products: full-spectrum CBD oil and Zero-THC CBD Gummies (read our gummies buying guide for more information).
-Only later in 2019 did the company begin branching out to sell CBD-infused topicals and CBD capsules as well.
+Only later in 2019 did the company begin branching out to sell CBD-infused topical creams.

 Royal CBD continues to grow and release new products every few months such as CBD capsules that help fight insomnia.
 I’ve tested all of them and have yet to be disappointed.

 The guys at Royal CBD make their hemp extract using supercritical CO2 extraction, which results in a pure and potent product free from any residual solvents.
 Conventional extraction uses either butane or hexane — which can leave small amounts of these toxic solvents in the final product.
 Using CO2 eliminates this possibility by using CO2 instead — which simply evaporates into the air as soon as the pressure is released.

-Don’t take my word for it, just go to their website and open the lab analysis of their full-spectrum CBD oil.
+Don’t take my word for it, just go to their website and open the lab analysis of their full-spectrum CBD oils.

 Once extracted from the hemp plant, the team at Royal CBD dissolves the extract into premium-grade MCT (medium-chain triglyceride) oil.
 This helps with absorption in the gut and makes it much easier to measure doses of CBD.